squareops/terraform-aws-rds-mysql/README.md

   9. Snapshot Restore: Restore the database from a specified snapshot ID to easily recreate database instances.
   10. VPC Support: Deploy the RDS cluster in a specific Virtual Private Cloud (VPC) and specify the associated subnets for network isolation.
   11. CloudWatch Alerts: Set up CloudWatch alarms to monitor the health and performance of your Redis cluster.
 Integrate these alarms with AWS Simple Notification Service (SNS) to receive real-time alerts.
 Use AWS Lambda functions to customize your alerting logic, and send notifications to Slack channels for immediate visibility into your RDS MYSQL status.
-  12. Supports feature for storage autoscaling to avoid the storage bottleneck.
+  12. Supports feature for storage autoscaling to avoid the storage bottleneck and Replica configuration with desired number of replicas.

 ## Usage Example